crate/cratedb-terraform/aws/README.md

 To run the Terraform configuration:
 1. Run `terraform plan` to validate the planned resource creation
 2. Run `terraform apply` to execute the plan
+3. Run `terraform output -json` to view the cleartext output, such as the CrateDB URL and login credentials

 ## Accessing CrateDB
-Terraform will output the publicly accessible URL of the load balancer under which CrateDB will be accessible.
-On opening this URL in a browser, an HTTP Basic Auth should appear if the setup was successful.
-To retrieve the generated credentials from Terraform, you can run `terraform output -json`.
+The above last-mentioned step will output all needed information to connect to CrateDB.
+This includes the publicly accessible URL of the load balancer, as well as login credentials.
+On opening this URL in a browser, an HTTP Basic Auth appears.

 Please note that it might take a couple of minutes before instances are fully provisioned and CrateDB becomes accessible.